nodestream-proj/nodestream-plugin-dotenv/README.md

 ## Usage

 By default, the plugin will look for a `.env` file in the current working directory.
 You can specify a different path by setting the `NODESTREAM_DOTENV_PATH` environment variable.

+For more information on how to use the `.env` file, see the [python-dotenv](https://github.com/theskumar/python-dotenv#file-format) documentation.